 20. Seamlessly lead your visitors to your Deals landing page

-If you have special promotions going in, it’s better to direct your visitors to that specific page.
+If you have special promotions, it’s better to direct your visitors to that specific page.
 They might be visiting your site because they’re looking for it anyway.

 Just show a popup that would take them to your deals landing page in just one click.
-Doing so creates a seamless funnel that leads to sales and a better shopping experience for customers.
+Doing so creates a seamless funnel that leads to sales and a better customer shopping experience.

-Popups are easy to create and implement, and they won’t break your bank.
-There are a lot more ideas you can do with popups, and they’re almost endless!
+Popups are easy to create and implement and won’t break your bank.
+You can do many more ideas with popups, and they’re almost endless!

-Just keep your creative juices flowing, and don’t be afraid to move outside the box.
+Keep your creative juices flowing; don’t be afraid to move outside the box.
 If you think your pop-up campaign is not doing enough, try A/B testing.

-We hope you get inspiration from the ideas that we discussed to jumpstart your conversion journey and be surprised with the results.
+We hope you get inspiration from the ideas we discussed to jumpstart your conversion journey and be surprised by the results.

-Want to create your pop ups today?
+Want to create your eCommerce pop ups today?
 Sign up with Poptin for FREE!